mtepenner/iotsec-f25/lab1/lab1.md

 ![An example image](lab1/trigger.png "The initial setup")

-I ended up using Tori Anderson's laptop when we did our partner testing phase of the lab, and when I pressed the boot button on my radio, the light on her device lit up like this:
+I ended up using a fellow student's laptop when we did our partner testing phase of the lab, and when I pressed the boot button on my radio, the light on her device lit up like this:

 ![An example image](lab1/20251015_140515.jpg "The initial setup")